mfarooq95/Hangman-Game/README.md

 # words.py
 The words.py file is a python file containing a list of ASCII-approved words that is both imported and used by the hangman game itself in main.py

-You must download and store this .py file in the same directory in which the hangman game's main.py file is in in order to appropriately play hangman
+You must download and store this .py file in the same directory in which the hangman game's main.py file is in, in order to appropriately play hangman